What happens with donated blood after donation?

 Red blood cells go to patients who have lost a lot of blood, for example after an accident or during major surgery, and to patients who cannot make enough red blood cells, for example people with a bone marrow condition or those who recieve cancer traetment.

 Blood plasma is administered to patients with burns or severe blood loss.
-Also proteins are purified from plasma which are mprocessed into life-saveing medicines.
+Also proteins are purified from plasma which are mprocessed into life-saving medicines.

 Most platelets go to patients with malignant blood diseases, like leukemia, and other cancer patients.
 When patients undergo chemotherapy blood-forming stem cells in the bone marrow will be inactivated.
 As a result, during chemotherapy these patients often suffer from serious platelet deficiency.
 Donor platelets allow patients to safely weather this dangerous period.